th3ad1ttya/Plugin-loader-for-pubgm/README.md

 > **Note**
 > If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

-## Download

-You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest installable version of Markdownify for Windows, macOS and Linux.

-## Emailware

-Markdownify is an [emailware](https://en.wiktionary.org/wiki/emailware).
-Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <bullredeyes@gmail.com> about anything you'd want to say about this software.
-I'd really appreciate it!

 ## Compatible with...

 - [This Laravel-9 Backend](https://github.com/th3ad1ttya/) - Coming soon!